 Here's what to do in case your macros are not producing the results you desire.

-To get a full perspective on designing a vegan diet for optimal muscle gain, performance and health check out this article which details what foods to include in your vegan bodybuilding diet plan!
+To get a full perspective on the art of designing a vegan diet for optimal muscle gain, performance and health - check out this article which details what foods to include in your vegan bodybuilding diet plan!